EUROPEAN MUSEUM OF THE YEAR AWARD COUNCIL OF EUROPE MUSEUM PRIZE

 The European Museum Forum (EMF) is an independent not-for-profit organisation which is a charitable company registered in the UK, dedicated to promoting innovation in museum practice and encouraging exchange of best practice and ideas across Europe.

-- No individual museum can be submitted for the award within three years of a previous application i.e. in 2016,2017 or 2018.
-(This does not include different branches of a multi-venue museum service).
+No individual museum can be submitted for the award within four years of a previous application i.e. in 2017, 2018, 2019 0r 2020.
+(This does not include different branches of a multi-venue museum service.)

 THE JUDGING PROCESS

 All candidates are considered by the EMYA Jury, which is an independent international expert body appointed by the EMF Board of Trustees.
 Judges are not remunerated by EMF for their participation in the judging process.